AmitKumarDas/amitkumardas.github.io/_posts/2016-09-11-what-is-a-startup.md

 <br />

 Learn about its business model, its unique selling point.
 It should be at your finger tips.
 You should live by it.
 Keep constantly asking yourself the viability of this model.
-Share your thoughts bavely, every now & then on its effectiveness.
+Share your thoughts bravely, every now & then on its effectiveness.
 It is the runway to the startup's future.
 It is again very common to have companies updating their business model often to remain valid.